She's Gotta Have It poster

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Nola makes the active choice to continue seeing all three men despite their ultimatums, declaring to the camera that she will not be controlled or forced to choose.
 She commits to her path of independence., moving from reaction to action.

 At 42 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Jamie issues a serious ultimatum, declaring he can't continue sharing her.
+Structural examination shows that this crucial beat Jamie issues a serious ultimatum, declaring he can't continue sharing her.
 Unlike earlier pressure, this feels real and final.
 Nola realizes she may lose the one man who truly understands her, raising the stakes considerably., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 67 minutes initiates the final act resolution at 80% of the runtime.
 Nola has a moment of clarity and resolve.
 She realizes she doesn't need to change who she is or apologize for her choices, but she does need to eliminate the men who cannot respect her autonomy.
 She decides to act on her own terms., demonstrating the transformation achieved throughout the journey.